 Firestick plants don’t need a lot of fertilizer as part of their regular care, but the occasional feeding can help stimulate growth.

-Use a general purpose, organic houseplant food, or a compost tea up to once a month during the spring and summer.
+Use a general-purpose, organic houseplant food, or a compost tea once a month during the spring and summer.
 If you prefer, you could mix in granules instead of using a liquid.

-Stop completely during the fall and winter to let the plant rest.
+Stop feeding it completely during the fall and winter to let your plant rest, otherwise it can cause weak and leggy growth.

 Soil

 Use a fast-draining, sandy soil for your firestick plant.
-A commercial mix can work, but even those are best when amended to make them more porous and gritty.
+A general-purpose mix can work too, but you should amend it to make it more porous and gritty.

 To mix your own, combine 2 parts potting soil with 1 part perlite or pumice, and 1 part coarse sand.